thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 ## How do you debug a JavaScript program that throws an error?

 When a JavaScript program throws an error, the browser will display information about it in the Console tab.
 To start addressing the error, the most important thing to do is **read it**.
-Look at the type of error, the error message, and the line number where the error occurred.
-Then take a step back and think about what might have caused the error.
-The more thinking you can do before jumping in and trying to debug the error, the faster you'll be able to fix it.
+Look at the error's type, message, and line number where it occurred.
+Then, take a step back and think about what might have caused the error.
+The more thinking you do before jumping in, the faster you'll be able to fix it.

-Here are the kinds of errors you'll likely encounter and why they happen.
+Here are the kinds of errors you'll likely encounter and a brief explanation as to why they're thrown.

 ### `TypeError`